Homemade crispy pancakes coated in breadcrumbs and filled with a delicious minced beef filling is a nostalgia-fueled trip back to the 1980s!

 - Take one of the pancakes and brush 1-2cm of the edge of the pancake with a little of the beaten egg.

-- Pile on half of the beef mix in the centre of the pancake and then fold it over to form a half-circle shape pushing out as much of the air as you can.
+- Pile half of the beef mix in the centre of the pancake and then fold it over to form a half-circle shape, pushing out as much of the air as you can.

-- Heat a 30cm or 12" nonstick frying pan over a medium high heat with a 4-5mm (⅛-¼") of oil and when the oil is hot, add the pancakes and cook for 3-4 minutes on each side.
-Serve when hot.
+- Heat a 30cm or 12" nonstick frying pan over a medium-high heat with a 4-5mm (⅛-¼") layer of oil.
+When the oil is hot, add the pancakes and cook for 3-4 minutes on each side.
+Serve immediately.